Product image 1, can be opened in a modal.

 Why You'll Love It

-Kava Root, the Pacific muscle relaxant: Piper methysticum has been used in ceremonial and medicinal contexts across Polynesia, Melanesia, and Micronesia for over 3,000 years.
-The root contains kavalactones, compounds that bind to GABA receptors in the brain and induce physical relaxation without sedating the mind.
-Traditional Pacific Island use includes the kava ceremony, where the root is ground and steeped in water to create a drink shared before important gatherings.
+Kava Root, the Pacific ceremonial plant: Piper methysticum has been part of ceremonial and social life across Polynesia, Melanesia, and Micronesia for over 3,000 years.
+The root contains kavalactones, the compounds behind its characteristic earthy flavor and tongue-tingle.
+In the traditional kava ceremony, the root is ground and steeped in water to make a drink shared before important gatherings.

 FDA Advisory: Kava has been associated with rare cases of severe liver injury.
 Ask a healthcare professional before use if you have liver problems, frequently use alcoholic beverages, or are taking any medication.
 Not recommended for children, pregnant or nursing women, or individuals with aspirin allergies or on blood-thinning medications.